Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 Headline: 45 minute contest.
 Test material shall consist of a fact sheet from which participants will read six short articles and write prescribed headlines for each.

 News Writing: 45 minute contest.
 Test material shall consist of a fact sheet from which participants develop an article.

 Feature Writing: One hour contest.
 Test material will consist of a fact sheet from which participants develop an article.

 Editorial: This is a 45 minute contest.
 Test material shall consist of a fact sheet from which participants develop an editorial.

-The UIL One-Act Play contest is a competition where similarly sized Texas schools present an 18-40 minute play.
+UIL One-Act Play, Coaches: Katie Adams and Charlci Ahrens This is a competition where similarly sized Texas schools present an 18-40 minute play.
 The contest is held on a single day in the spring and is open to the public.
 There are five possible levels of competition: District, Bi-District, Area, Region and State.
 At each level of competition the judge awards individual acting awards as well as selecting two or three productions to advance to the next level of competition.
 After the awards are announced the Judge gives an oral critique to each of the schools.

 David Saenz: Head football / Athletic Coordinator Mike Barcenez: 1st Assistant Head Coach/ Off Season Coordinator

 Stephen Driffill: Co-Offensive Coordinator Scott Leach: 1st Assistant Defensive Coordinator/Recruiting Coordinator